alumae/kaldi-gstreamer-server/README.md

 It might be a good idea to use [supervisord](http://supervisord.org) to start and stop the main server and several workers.
 A sample supervisord configuration file is in `etc/english-supervisord.conf`.

-#### Using the 'kaldinnet2onlinedecoder' based worker

-The DNN-based online decoder requires a newer GStreamer plugin that is not in the Kaldi codebase and has to be compiled seperately.
-It's available at https://github.com/alumae/gst-kaldi-nnet2-online.
-Clone it, e.g., under `~/tools/gst-kaldi-nnet2-online`.
-Follow the instuctions and compile it.
-This should result in a file `~/tools/gst-kaldi-nnet2-online/src/libgstkaldionline2.so`.

-Also, download the DNN-based models for English, trained on the Fisher speech corpus.
-Run the `download-fisher-nnet2.sh` under
-`test/models` to download the models from https://kaldi-asr.org:

-    ./test/models/download-fisher-nnet2.sh

-Before starting a worker, make sure that the GST plugin path includes the path where the `libgstkaldionline2.so` library you compiled earlier resides, something like:

-    export GST_PLUGIN_PATH=~/tools/gst-kaldi-nnet2-online/src

-Test if it worked:

-    gst-inspect-1.0 kaldinnet2onlinedecoder

-The latter should print out information about the new Kaldi's GStreamer plugin.

-Now, you can start a worker:

-    python kaldigstserver/worker.py -u ws://localhost:8888/worker/ws/speech -c sample_english_nnet2.yaml

 Server usage
 ------------